 When choosing the right shampoo, make sure that glycerin is listed high up in the ingredients list because the closer the ingredients are to the top of the list, the more concentrated they are.

 - Grow Gorgeous Intense Thickening Shampoo

 If you’re dying to cut your thick, curly hair so you can just take the tangles right out in an instant, hold that thought, you need to read this.
 Maybe you just need the right brush to keep your hair from tangling.
 Find a detangling brush or a wet brush that works to help detangle your hair easily.

 Before you shower, you might want to use a boar bristled brush to help distribute your hair’s oils.
 This way, when you shower, the oils will then easily be lifted away from your scalp and onto your hair strands.

 It feels nice to sleep in a cotton pillowcase but it’s not nice on your hair.
 Cotton pillowcases can suck up all the moisture in your hair.
-So, to avoid this, wrap your hair in a bun at night, and tie on a silk scarf.
+So, to avoid this, wrap your hair in a bun at night, and invest in a sleeping cap.
+Preferably a silk, satin or even bamboo material.
 You can also use silk pillowcases.

 When you have curly hair, you need to be specific on your haircut to avoid it looking thicker or frizzier than it already is.
 Curly hair and straight hair should not be cut the same way.
 Curly hair should be cut when dry so you’ll know what it would actually look like.
 You may also need an experienced hair stylist who can shape your hair that’s perfect for you and who can help you understand how to manage your hair.
 As much as possible, get a regular trim to prevent split ends.